-Addiction is still a rather misunderstood and controversial topic in society, making it difficult for people to seek professional help.
-There are several misconceptions and myths about addiction, leading to individuals being stigmatized or alienated from society.
+Addiction is still a rather misunderstood and controversial topic, making it difficult for people to seek professional help.
+Several misconceptions and myths about addiction lead to individuals being stigmatized or alienated from society.
 However, by uncovering the truth about addiction, we can make it easier for people to access quality treatment.
-If you or a loved one is struggling with a substance use disorder, reach out to Serenity Grove’s addiction treatment program in Athens, GA at soon as possible.
+If you or a loved one is struggling with a substance use disorder, reach out to Serenity Grove’s addiction treatment program in Athens, GA, as soon as possible.

 Understanding addiction as a disease that can affect virtually anyone and being empathetic towards those affected can go in a long way in creating a supportive and compassionate community.
-To learn more about our treatment programs and services, call us at 844.904.3485.
+To learn more about our addiction treatment programs and services, call us at 844.904.3485 or reach out online.

 Common Myths About Addiction